edahlgren/QtLing-JSON/Phase1/FindProtostems.md

 For each string in the "protostems" array:

 + The name of a protostem.
-Should not be empty.

-> **NOTE:** A `typename` field is optional but recommended.
-See the RFC for more details.